-Follow these rules and your next speech will be a success!
+Follow a few simple guidelines and your next speech is sure to be a success!

-Need help calming down those butterflies in your stomach?
+Need to calm down those butterflies in your stomach?
 We've put together some tips to make your speech the highlight of the event.

 Speak slowly and clearly.
 Don't be scared to ask the people at the back if they can hear you.

 Remember to breathe!
-Regular pauses between phrases are good – they can even last a little longer than they would be in a typical conversation.
+Regular pauses between phrases are good – they can even be a little longer than they would be in a normal conversation.
 Pauses give your audience an opportunity to follow your line of thought.

 Speak loudly and clearly.
-If no one can hear what you're saying, your speech is lost.
-Use your intonation and raise or lower your voice to emphasize the important points of your speech.
-Yet a word of caution: do not scream!
+If no one can hear what you're saying, your message is lost.
+Use intonation and raise or lower your voice to emphasize the important points.
+But a word of caution: do not scream!

-Use facial expressions and gestures carefully.
+Use facial expressions and gestures with consideration.
 Less is more!
-Hold yourself naturally and present yourself the way you are.
+Hold yourself naturally and don't be afraid to present yourself just as you are.

-It's important to make eye contact with your audience.
+Eye contact is important.
 Don't just read off the page, look up and around at your audience regularly.
 Remember to move your gaze across the whole audience.
 It might feel awkward at the start, but it will quickly build your self-confidence.

 Wear comfortable clothing!
 Dress neatly and stylishly, but make sure you can breathe.
 If you have something around your neck – a tie or a scarf – make sure it's not too tight.
 If you have to hold something – a bag, a prop, a purse – make sure it won't get in the way while you speak.

 Practice makes perfect!
-Go through your speech in full at least once beforehand, to find your rhythm and flow.
-Speaking in front of the mirror can often help, especially while practicing eye contact.
+Go through your speech in full at least once beforehand to find your rhythm and flow.
+Practicing in front of a mirror can help, especially to practice making eye contact.

-Everyone can lose their train of thought.
+Everyone loses their train of thought sometimes.
 If it happens to you mid-speech, don't panic.
-Remind yourself to be calm.
+Breathe, be calm.
 Take a sip of water, take a deep breath.
-Maybe make a joke to connect with your audience even more, something like: "I had been planning to pause here, actually – and here we go!"
-Humor is a great way to break tension, and will likely bring out sympathy from your audience.
+Maybe make a joke to connect with your audience – something like, "I'd actually been planning a pause here anyways, so how's that for timing!"
+Humor is a great way to break tension, and will likely draw sympathy from your audience.